Dark Mode

 The Brief

-We had several pieces of feedback suggesting that Chameleon was blocking the release of Dark mode in a customers application because it wasn't easy to style the in-apps.
-Since dark mode is a highly emotive thing when it's a priority we decided to explore how we might add Dark mode to Chameleon Themes.
+We had lots of feedback that Chameleon was blocking the release of dark mode in a customers application because it wasn't easy to style the in-apps.
+Since dark mode is a highly emotive thing when it's a priority, we decided to explore how we might add dark mode to Chameleon Themes.

 Explore